-Alongside my consulting, teaching and therapeutic work, I've conducted studies using communicative and participatory action research methods, and examining the ways in which these foster individuation in the dynamic context of groups and organisations.
-Such research concerns the interplay of individual and group identities in informing the coherence of both.
-Recent enquiries have considered the ways in wich integral and relational marketing approaches might contribute to advancing human consciousness.
+Alongside my consulting, teaching and therapeutic work, I've conducted studies using communicative and participatory action research methods to examine the ways in which these foster individuation or de-individuation in the dynamic context of groups and organisations.
+Such research concerns the interplay of individual and group identities in informing the coherence, or incoherence, of both.
+Recent enquiries have considered the ways in which integrative and relational marketing approaches might contribute positivley to the adaptation of human consciousness.

 Below are a selection of research papers: